-- Select [Start-up Image], then press the without button. - Press the buttons to change the image.
+- Select [Start-up Image], then press the without button. - Press the \| \barepsilon buttons to change the image.

 X No start-up image.

 - 1 Preset image.

-- 2 You can register your images.
+- You can register images that you have taken.

 Setting a Recorded Image as the Start-up Screen Image